mohishghadge/Infimatrix_Post_Manager_App/README.md

-A simple and responsive Post Manager web app built with React.js, displaying posts with pagination functionality.
+A simple and responsive Post Manager web app built with React.js, displaying posts with pagination, searching, adding and deleting the post functionality.
 It fetches posts from a public API and lets you navigate through batches of posts seamlessly.

 ## 🛠️ Tech Stack